-Mesostep A sequence of exposures designed to completely sample across the face of the detectors in medium-sized steps to monitor residual systematics in the photometry.
+Mesostep A sequence of exposures designed to completely sample across require a new guide star.

-Movement A change of position of the telescope that is not large enough to require a new guide star.
+Movement A change of position of the telescope that is not large enough to require a telescope preset, but is large enough to require a new guide star.